 Toilet roll tube snowflakes

+Eco-friendly Christmas decorations are ones you can easily recycle when the festivities are over.
 Save up your empty toilet rolls and transform them into these snowflake decorations with Vera’s tutorial.

 Quilted gift tags

-If you’re a quilter this is the eco-friendly project for you.
+If you’re a quilter this is an eco-friendly project for you.
 Gather up those scraps and use our free Christmas foundation paper piecing patterns to create these lovely gift tags.
 Browse our modern quilt patterns and free Christmas quilt patterns for more stitchy projects.

 Lollypop stick snowflakes

-A Girl and a Glue Gun shows you how to turn wooden lolly sticks into gorgeous wooden snowflakes over on her blog.
+A Girl and a Glue Gun show you how to turn wooden lolly sticks into gorgeous wooden snowflakes over on her blog.
 As her name suggests you will need a glue gun for this tutorial so if you’re on the hunt for one have a read of our best glue guns guide.

 DIY Christmas cards